Renewables and grids support Iberdrola earnings and outlook

 “I am sure it is going to provide to our subsidiary Avangrid huge opportunities of growth in renewables ... especially offshore (wind) and in terms of networks and transmission,” he added.

-Iberdrola's market value has more than doubled over the past five years, mirroring similar gains by U.S. rival NextEra Energy (NEE.N) and Denmark's Orsted (ORSTED.CO).
-The Spanish company's shares are now trading back near their levels before the COVID-19 pandemic devastated global markets.
+Iberdrola’s market value has more than doubled over the past five years, mirroring similar gains by U.S. rival NextEra Energy and Denmark’s Orsted.
+The Spanish company’s shares are now trading back near their levels before the COVID-19 pandemic devastated global markets.

 ($1 = 0.8250 euros)